sebleedelisle/ofxLaser/README.md

 * OF 0.10.x: use [ofxLaser/of_0.10.1](https://github.com/sebleedelisle/ofxLaser/tree/of_9.10.1)
 * OF 0.9.x : use [ofxLaser/of_0.9.8](https://github.com/sebleedelisle/ofxLaser/tree/of_0.9.8)

-Either clone out the source code using git:
+Either clone the source code using git:

 	> cd openFrameworks/addons/
 	> git clone https://github.com/sebleedelisle/ofxLaser.git